 What Constitutes A False Confession?
 How Do You Prove It?

 A false confession occurs when someone confesses to something that is not representative of what actually occurred.
 A false confession can result from a police officer taking someone’s statement out of context, which is why it is very important for statements to be recorded on video or audio—preferably video.
 Most lawyers would advise an individual against providing a statement to police until after they’ve spoken to a criminal defense attorney and received guidance as to whether speaking to the police is a wise decision.
 Police officers have been trained to wear people out and ask questions in a manner that elicits incriminating information that may or may not be true.
 In order to contest that, an individual will have to prove that the confession was wrong or attack the methodology of the police officer.
 For example, I once handled a case in which there was a video recording of an interview that led to a “confession.”
 I analyzed the tape in front of a jury, pointed out all of the promises and coercion that occurred during the course of the interview and was ultimately able to show the jury that the “confession” was not an actual confession.
 In conjunction with the attack on a confession, there should be an attack on the evidence aided by an understanding of the training officers receive and the procedures they use.
 In some cases, experts might be utilized in the attack of a false confession.

 I’ve been practicing this type of law since 1993, I’ve reviewed thousands of police reports, and received thousands of phone calls from people, and I can say that instances of police brutality are very common.
 Oftentimes, a person will be charged with resisting arrest when they were never engaging in illegal conduct to begin with.

-For more information on the Difficulty Of Cases Brought Against Police, a free initial consultation is your next best step.
+For more information on the Difficulty Of Cases Brought Against Police, a consultation is your next best step.
 Get the information and legal answers you are seeking by calling (925) 900-5330 today.